Honesty — How this Type 1 Overcame Diabulimia

 When a child grows up knowing no other way of life beyond the constant beeps from a glucometer, the smell of insulin (think Band-Aids) and the constant daily discussions of numbers and food, perhaps an outside observer assumes that because it’s been “routine” that this child is going to be “fine;” they’ll be mentally prepared to handle this demanding and isolating way of life long-term because they’re “used to it.”
 That assumption couldn’t be more wrong.

-Living with type one diabetes isn’t just the daily physical maintenance of testing, carb counting and taking your insulin.
+Living with Type 1 diabetes isn’t just the daily physical maintenance of testing, carb counting and taking your insulin.
 It isn’t just the need to see your endocrinologist every three months.
 It’s a required emotional commitment and acceptance that most people cannot fathom.

 I’ve lived with T1D for just over 25 years; since the age of 5.
 My dad, also a T1D, has lived with T1D for 47 years.
 After my initial diagnosis and first visit with my new pediatric endocrinologist, I simply went home with my dad thinking it was just like any other day.
 My dad gave me my first injection and although I wasn’t thrilled about it, I was (and still am) such a “daddy’s girl” that I loved the idea that I was just like him now.
 My Dad started handing over the diabetes responsibilities to me as soon as he knew I could handle them; he knew how important it was for me to be independent and self-sufficient.
 He taught me to administer my own shots, be accountable for testing my blood sugar regularly and learn to gauge how much insulin I needed based on what and how much I was eating.